 Both mineral and forage analysis can be carried out on silage samples.
 Mineral analysis will help identify any deficiencies, and form the basis for balancing individual animal groups’ mineral requirements.
 Providing the correct mineral balance will optimise animal performance.
 Forage analysis tests for dry matter, pH, ammonia, protein, metabolisable energy and DMD.
 The test shows how the crop has saved, and the feeding quality of the silage.
-Please see the attached example silage report.
+Please see the attached silage analysis flyer and an example silage report.

 Silage corers are available for collection from Tim Regan at Drinagh Central Office.

 Correct nutrition is a key component of a healthy and profitable herd.
 Score Drinagh Feeds prides itself on not only supplying quality feed, but also supporting their customers with the most up to date nutritional advice.

 Assistance can vary from in-house nutritional advice on all feed related issues, to providing outside technical expertise where required.
 For any general or specific nutritional advice, please do not hesitate to contact Donal Murphy at Drinagh Feed Mill at 028-30800 or 086-2696570.